Epicalert/occrs/README.md

 e.g. `cat tests/test-1 | occrs`

+You can also pass a file as an argument.

+e.g. `occrs tests/test-1`

 ## Sample output

 The following output is the result of processing `tests/test-1` in the root of this repository.